Start Free Trial Book a Demo

 For example, your company has a policy on using business computers for personal business, but no one said anything about it.
 Employees will use their business computers for personal stuff everyday because they don’t know it’s wrong.

-Communicating your organization policy will reduce the likelihood of anyone breaking them because of the consequences attached.
+Communicating your organization’s policy will reduce the likelihood of anyone breaking it because of the consequences attached.

 Effective Strategies to break down Organizational Silos